stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 ## Abstract

 This article compiles and independently verifies a curated benchmark set of worked examples, drawn from published textbooks, illustrating the solution of linear time-invariant (LTI) ordinary differential equations (ODEs) forced by the Dirac delta function and its derivatives — the standard mathematical model of an impulsive load.
 No new mathematical results are derived here: each of the thirty-seven solved exercises in the "Solved Exercises" section reproduces a problem statement and its published closed-form solution essentially verbatim from its source, with full attribution by author, page, and edition.
 What distinguishes this compilation from a plain survey is that every one of those thirty-seven solutions was additionally checked, by symbolic Laplace-transform matching, segment-wise ODE and jump-matching, or numeric recomputation, against its own stated equation and initial conditions; the handful of transcription issues this uncovered — including one textbook example whose printed answer did not actually satisfy its own stated problem — are corrected inline with an explicit derivation rather than left silently as-is.
 Each solved example additionally carries a ready-to-run Wolfram Language snippet that a reader can paste directly into WolframAlpha to reproduce its closed-form solution independently.
 A machine-readable export (JSON and CSV) of the full verified example set accompanies the article.
 A further set of unsolved exercise references, spanning twenty additional textbooks, is indexed to guide further practice.
 The compilation serves two purposes.
-First, it is pedagogical: gathering material otherwise scattered across dozens of engineering-mathematics, vibrations, and control-theory textbooks into one alphabetically organized reference, suitable as a starting point for a reader studying impulsively forced LTI systems.
+First, it is pedagogical: gathering material otherwise scattered across dozens of engineering-mathematics, vibrations, and control-theory textbooks into one reference organized by the order of the governing differential equation and, within that, by author, suitable as a starting point for a reader studying impulsively forced LTI systems.
 Second, it is practical: because each solved exercise pairs a fully specified, independently verified ODE with a known analytical solution, the collection functions directly as a benchmark/regression-test suite for validating symbolic or numerical ODE-solving software.
 The Verification Methodology and Conclusion sections detail the checking process and summarize the scope, composition, and limitations of the collected material.

 ## Keywords